polyappsecproject01/PMPS/README.md

 Patient Medical Profile System

-Non-technical project information can be find under Project_Documents folder and on our GitHub's Wiki.
+Note: Non-technical project information can be find under Project_Documents folder and on our GitHub's Wiki.

 --------------------------------------------------------------
 Useful Configuration and Administration Information (Linux VM)